 One of the best plants for indoor apartment gardens is herbs.
 You can grow food and tasty green additions that you can use for cooking.
 Keep in mind that your indoor garden of herbs won't be as big or bushy as one in an outdoor space.

 You may want to plant fresh parsley, lavender, mint, basil, and thyme.
-You can also grow salad greens like lettuce and spinach.
+You can also grow leafy greens for salads, like lettuce and spinach.
 Remember that if you harvest your herbs and vegetables frequently, you must replace them with more seeds.
 Typically herbs require around four to six hours of direct sun daily.

 Tomatoes grow in warm weather conditions and require around 6 to 8 hours of sun daily.
 However, they can be tricky without the right temperatures, so ask your garden center for advice if you are unsure.